 3 colors, separation requiring elongation for knitting

 Both programs have options for changing viewing magnification, so grids may be of one size to start with, and viewed as preferred.
 This is also helpful in scaling screen grabs.
-The excel menu bar has a paint bucket which maybe be used for coloring cells selected both singly and in groups.
+The excel menu bar has a paint bucket that may be be used for coloring cells selected both singly and in groups.

-split into column and insert copied column (numbers) will aid when wanting to chart twice as wide; in excel: insert column on blank square to left of motif will insert a blank column in that area throughout the document; same command beginning on right of the first colored square on the left, or of the last colored square on the right, will repeat the colors in the motif, adding blanks to the remaining “squares” for that whole column in the document
+Split the column and insert copied column (numbers) will aid when wanting to chart twice as wide; in excel: insert column on the blank square to the left of motif will insert a blank column in that area throughout the document; same command beginning on the right of the first colored square on the left, or of the last colored square on the right, will repeat the colors in the motif, adding blanks to the remaining “squares” for that whole column in the document

 A: original motif, B: split columns for twice the width, selected and pasted elsewhere for C, inserting rows, rendering it also twice as long

 the image below shows some of what can happen when any motif is repasted in areas affected by its new formatting ie. rows split at the bottom in E, columns split to the right of A, and if table column and rows are added by dragging on the “handle” on the document’s bottom right, colored squares are copied and extended into stripes.
 Unwanted areas of color may be selected, using Edit_ clear all will remove the colors, leaving the border lines intact